ANKIT-WADHWA/Tavily-deep-research-ai-agent/README.md

 python main.py
 ```

-This script will:
+## This script will:
 - Crawl websites using the Tavily API to gather search results based on a given query.

 - Summarize and score content using HuggingFace's BART model for summarization and a basic relevance score based on query matching.

--Ingest the results into LangGraph for structured data processing and organization into states for further handling.
+- Ingest the results into LangGraph for structured data processing and organization into states for further handling.

--Retrieve relevant articles based on the query, sort them by relevance score, and display the most valuable content.
+- Retrieve relevant articles based on the query, sort them by relevance score, and display the most valuable content.

--Draft a final answer by combining the best summaries from the ranked articles into a comprehensive response.
+- Draft a final answer by combining the best summaries from the ranked articles into a comprehensive response.

 ---